Home » Movies » A Quiet Place (2018)

 Awards and Nominations

-• Academy Awards: Nominated for Best Sound Editing.
+• Academy Award Nomination for Best Sound Editing

-• Screen Actors Guild Awards: Won Outstanding Performance by a Female Actor in a Supporting Role (Emily Blunt).
+• Screen Actors Guild Award for Outstanding Performance by a Female Actor (Emily Blunt — won)

-• Critics’ Choice Movie Awards: Won Best Sci-Fi/Horror Movie.
+• Critics’ Choice Movie Award for Best Sci-Fi/Horror Movie

 Behind the Scenes Insights

-• John Krasinski not only starred in the film but also directed and co-wrote it, making it a personal project.
+• John Krasinski not only directed and starred in the film but also co-wrote the screenplay.

 Inspirations and References